 Lighting for self-portraits is similar to how you will use lighting for portrait photography in general.
-Lighting affects the mood in your images and so based on the type of story you are looking to capture and portray, you will need to use the right light.
+Lighting affects the mood in your images, so based on the story you want to capture and portray, you will need to use the right light.

 1. Natural Light

 Self-portraits can be done either indoors or outdoors.
-So if you are outdoors, you will mostly be using only natural light.
-Try to capture portraits when the sun is low in the sky so you get beautiful soft golden light illuminating you from the side or the back.
+So if you are outdoors, you will mostly use only natural light.
+Try to capture portraits when the sun is low in the sky to get beautiful soft golden light illuminating you from the side or the back.

-If you will be shooting indoors in natural light, use doors, windows, or light through any other openings as natural sources of light.
-You can side light yourself and adjust the intensity of light by using diffusers, moving towards or away from doors, windows, etc.
+If you will shoot indoors in natural light, use doors, windows, or light through any other openings as natural light sources.
+You can side-light yourself and adjust light intensity by using diffusers, moving towards or away from doors, windows, etc.

 2. Artificial Light

-If you wish to capture studio-style self-portraits, you can most of the time get this done with natural light as long as you have a room with a good-sized window or door that will let in light at an angle.
-If not, you can use other sources of lights.
+If you wish to capture studio-style self-portraits, you can usually get this done with natural light as long as you have a room with a good-sized window or door that will let in light at an angle.
+If not, you can use other sources of light.

 Positions the lights based on the look and mood you are going for.
-You can create so many beautiful lighting effects using a single source of light and a reflector.
-So experiment with what will work best for telling stories that you are planning on capturing.
+You can create many beautiful lighting effects using a single light source and a reflector.
+So experiment with what will work best for telling stories you plan on capturing.

 Shooting Techniques For Self-Portraits

-When capturing self-portraits, making use of a few techniques will help to get the job done efficiently.
+When capturing self-portraits, a few techniques will help get the job done efficiently.
 Here are some techniques to remember:

 1. Focusing Technique

 When capturing self-portraits, it is always good to use manual focus.
-With autofocus, your camera can refocus somewhere else when the shutter releases and make your photos look blurry.
+With autofocus, your camera can refocus somewhere else when the shutter releases, making your photos look blurry.

 2. Self-Timer Mode

-This is a very important technique that will come in handy when taking self-portraits.
+This very important technique will come in handy when taking self-portraits.
 Since you will be photographing yourself, you can press the shutter after setting up a delay timer of 10 seconds and then quickly go to the space and pose before the shutter releases.